sr320/course-497-2018/syllabus.md

 range of learning experiences.
 At the University of Washington, it is the policy and practice to create inclusive and accessible learning environments consistent with federal and state law.
-Full participation in this course requires the following types of engagement: Course Component Requirement(s) Lecture The ability to attend tri-weekly lectures of 50 minutes with 150 other students.
-The ability to complete weekly in-class online quizzes of 3–6 questions ￼Lab The ability to attend weekly 80 minute labs with 25 other students.
-The ability to work with other students, dissect organisms, and go on one field trip that will consist of walking on flat, possibly muddy terrain. ￼If you anticipate or experience barriers to your learning or full participation in this course based on a physical, learning, or mental health disability, please immediately contact the instructor to discuss possible accommodations.
+Full participation in this course requires the following types of engagement: Working with computers in the classroom and outside of the classroom, working in small groups.
+If you anticipate or experience barriers to your learning or full participation in this course based on a physical, learning, or mental health disability, please immediately contact the instructor to discuss possible accommodations.
 A more complete description of the disability policy of the College of the Environment can be found here.
-If you have, or think you have, a temporary or permanent disability that impacts your participation in any course, please also contact Disability Resources for Students (DRS) at: 206–543–8924 V / 206–543–8925 TDD / uwdss@uw.edu / http://www.uw.edu/students/drs.
+If you have, or think you have, a temporary or permanent disability that impacts your participation in any course, please also contact Disability Resources for Students (DRS) at:
+206–543–8924 V / 206–543–8925 TDD / uwdss@uw.edu
+/ http://www.uw.edu/students/drs.